Which of the Following is Not True About Childhood Obesity?

 Here’s what parents can do to lend a hand

-Limit sugary drinks: Sugary drinks are a major contributor to childhood obesity.
+Limit sugary drinks: Sugary drinks are a major contributor to obesity.
 Encourage water, milk, and unsweetened tea instead.↓ Risk of obesity, tooth decay, and type 2 diabetes

 Increase fruits and vegetables: Fruits and vegetables are low in calories and high in nutrients, making them filling and healthy choices.
 Aim for at least 5 servings per day.↓ Risk of obesity, heart disease, and certain cancers